futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/20_firebase.md

 4. Click Done, navigate to that account, and create a new JSON key in `Keys > Add key`.
 5. Copy contents of this key into `APP_DISTRIBUTION_SERVICE_ACCOUNT` repository secret in GitHub and delete the JSON file from your disk.

-More info about CI/CD setup is in [CI/CD](./30_ci_cd.md) page.
+More info about CI/CD setup is in the [CI/CD](./30_ci_cd.md) page.

 !!! tip "Pro tip"
-    If you forgot to assign the "Firebase Admin" role to your service aacount, you can do that in `IAM & Admin > IAM` menu of Cloud Console by clicking the `Edit principal` icon next to service account.
+    If you forgot to assign the "Firebase Admin" role to your service account, you can do that in `IAM & Admin > IAM` menu of Cloud Console by clicking the `Edit principal` icon next to service account.

 #### Create distribution groups

 The last thing to set up is Distribution groups.
-Create three distribution groups in App Distribution:
+Create three App Distribution distribution groups:

 - `futured-devs`
 - `futured-qa`